This beginner’s guide is for newbies with zero experience with Stable Diffusion or other AI image generators.

 The downside of free online generators is that the functionalities are pretty limited.

-Why use an advanced GUI?
-A whole array of tools are at your disposal
+Use an advanced GUI (Graphical User Interface) if you’ve outgrown them.
+A whole array of tools are at your disposal.
+To name a few:

-- Advanced prompting techniques
+- Advanced prompting techniques.

-- Regenerate a small part of an image with Inpainting
+- Regenerate a small part of an image with Inpainting.

 - Generate images based on an input image (Image-to-image)